 If you're lucky enough to have leftover cooked fish like cod, halibut, or salmon, fish cakes are a great way to enjoy it!
 These Cod Fish Cakes are crispy on the outside and tender and flavorful in the center.
 Fancy enough for date night or a dinner party, but easy enough for a weeknight.

-Ingredients You Need to Make Cod Fish Cakes
+Ingredients for Cod Fish Cakes

-- Fresh Lemon Wedges for serving (optional)
+- Fresh Lemon Wedges for serving (optional): A squeeze of lemon brightens up the flavors beautifully.

 The fish cake mixture will look and feel very wet, but don't worry I have a few tips to ensure that they stay together.

-- Use forks to flake your leftover fish into small pieces (smaller flakes hold together better when forming the cakes).
+- Use forks to flake your leftover fish into small pieces.
+Smaller flakes hold together better when forming the cakes.

 - Have a clean plate or baking sheet lined with parchment paper ready before you form your fish cakes.
+This makes transferring them easier.

 What goes with fish cakes?